PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: PhysGaia

-Our {\dataset} benchmark is designed for research-friendly and easy access, providing integration pipelines that enable the use of state-of-the-art DyNVS models~\cite{wang2024shape, yang2024deformable, wu20234d, li2024spacetime} with our data, as detailed on our GitHub repository\footnote{\url{https://github.com/mjmjeong/PhysGaia}}.
+\paragraph{Accessibility} Our \textit{{\dataset}} benchmark is designed for research-friendly and easy access, providing integration pipelines that enable the use of state-of-the-art 4D Gaussian Splatting models~\cite{wang2024shape, yang2024deformable, wu20234d, li2024spacetime, lei2024mosca} with our data.
 Furthermore, we include COLMAP-reconstructed point clouds for each scene.
-These provisions aim to foster the adoption of our dataset by researchers working for state-of-the-art DyNVS models.
+These provisions aim to facilitate the adoption of our dataset by researchers working with state-of-the-art DyNVS models.